foerstner-lab/READemption/docs/source/subcommands.rst

 gene_quanti
 -----------

-With ``gene_quanti`` the number of reads to each annotation entry is counted and the results are combined in tables.
-At least one GGF file with the annotations have to be placed in ``input/annotations``.
+With ``gene_quanti`` the number of reads overlapping with each of the annotation entries is counted and the results are combined in tables.
+At least one GGF3 file with annotations has to be placed in ``input/annotations``.
 The sequence ID of the sequenced must be precisely the same as the IDs used in the reference sequence FASTA files.
-To specify the feature classes (e.g. CDS, gene, rRNA, tRNA) that should be quantified the parameter ``--features`` can be used.
+To specify the feature classes (the third column in the GFF3 file e.g. CDS, gene, rRNA, tRNA) that should be quantified the parameter ``--features`` can be used.
 Otherwise countings for all annotation entries are generated.
 Per default sense and anti-sense overlaps are counted and separately listed.